Arroz a la cubana is one of those meals that looks a little different on the plate, but makes total sense once you eat it.

 Turn the heat back up to medium-high and add 1 pound ground meat.

-Add 2 tablespoons tomato paste and cook until it darkens and caramelizes slightly, about 3 minutes.
+Add 2 tablespoons tomato paste and cook until it darkens and caramelizes slightly.

 Add: